-Equiton Partners has been engaged by the Partnership to act as Property Manager.
-The Property Manager will manage the Properties and receive fees pursuant to the Property Management Agreement for an initial term of five (5) years.
+Equiton Partners has been engaged by the Partnership to act as the Property Manager.
+The Property Manager is to manage the Properties and is to receive fees pursuant to the Property Management Agreement for an initial term of five (5) years expiring on March 1, 2021.
 The Property Management Agreement shall automatically renew for further terms of five (5) years unless terminated by either party.
-The Property Manager shall have the right to hire a subcontractor to sub-manage any of the Properties if, in the opinion of the Property Manager, this would be in the best interest of the Property in question.
-See "The Property Manager" and "Material Agreements - Property Management Agreement".
+The Property Manager has the right to hire a subcontractor to sub-manage any of the Properties if, in the opinion of the Property Manager, this would be in the best interest of the Property in question.
+See "The Property Manager" and "Material Agreements".